uvaai/ml1/_schedules/2 Spring 2025/index.md

 ## Passing the course

 The programming and writing assignment will both be graded on a 1 to 10 scale and at the end of the course an average for both these elements will be computed.
 The SOWISO exercises have automatic feedback, so they will only be graded on a *pass/fail* basis.
 Attendance each week will also be graded pass/fail, as described in the *Attendance* section below.

-Passing the attendace requirement each week is required to pass the course.
+Passing the attendance requirement each week is required to pass the course.
 Completing each of the SOWISO chapters is also required in order to receive a pass for that part.
 The minimum satisfactory average grade from the assignments is a 4.5 and the minimum grade for the exam is also a 4.5.
 If all